Cognigy/Documentation/docs/en/docs/_includes/release-notes/update-for-socket.io-webchat-endpoints.md

-!!! warning "Update Required for Endpoints: Socket.IO and Webchat"
+!!! danger "Update Required for Endpoints: Socket.IO and Webchat"
     Starting from Cognigy.AI v4.75.0, clients using the Socket.IO and Webchat Endpoints must include `userId`, `sessionId`, and `URLToken` in the connection parameters.
 This functionality is automatically handled in `@cognigy/socket-client`, beginning with v4.5.3, and in WebchatWidget v2.36.0.
 Ensure that you upgrade if you are using earlier versions.